rbuas/image-room/doc/personas.md

 ## Eye

-As an Eye, I am responsable to develop the idea and concepts of the project.
-I regulary work with the [Media Manager](#media-manager) and with the [Sheriff](sheriff) to define the best vision to the project regarding the clients demands and social media potentials.
+As an Eye, I am responsible to develop the idea and concepts of the project.
+I regularly work with the [Media Manager](#media-manager) and with the [Sheriff](sheriff) to define the best vision to the project regarding the clients demands and social media potentials.

 *behaviors* :
 - I study a lot about the project subject
 - I am creative
-- I keep the photographe vision
+- I keep the photography vision
 - I am good at connecting points previously unconnected

 *needs* :